usaid-cs/yesterday-i-learned/random.md

 1. [Re: "A perk of your gender"](https://www.reddit.com/r/AskReddit/comments/4ij2xh/whats_a_perk_of_your_gender_that_you_think_most/d2yi5t7) *if im taking a shit and theres that little bit thats hard to get out - you can stick a finger up your vag and push through the (fairly thin and flexible) wall between your vagina and anus (editor note: sometimes it breaks during birth.) and get it out.* - /u/drizzzzzzle
 1. [Escalator](https://en.wikipedia.org/wiki/Escalator#History) was a trademarked term, lost because of it being [so popular](https://en.wikipedia.org/wiki/Mind_share).
 1. The [confusion](http://bulbapedia.bulbagarden.net/wiki/Status_condition#Confusion) status always strikes with 40-point typeless damage.
-1. There is [no law about "safe transport of ammunition"](http://www.cdnshootingsports.org/legal_storage_and_transport.html).
-A police can still get you into trouble, which means it is best to transport them in a manner that makes you appear to be a careful person.
 1. *Ménage à trois* ("household of three") means poly(tri)amory in French.
 1. [Men who like their meat well-done are (more) likely to get prostate cancer.](http://www.cnn.com/2011/11/23/health/well-done-red-meat-prostate-cancer/).
 Maybe not exactly twice as likely, but more likely.
 1. "Make a bee line" means shortest path.